CLICK HERE TO RETURN TO MAIN SPECIES MENU]

 Example 1.
 Example 2 with both calls (a) and (b).
 Example 3 from northern Oregon.

-c.
-Frequently mimics Red-Tailed Hawk and Golden Eagle (P).
-The Red-Tailed Hawk imitation is very good, but the call often has a "flip" or a fast high-pitched note at the end, which is absent in the hawk's call.
+The Red-tailed Hawk imitation is very good, but sometimes call often has a "flip" or a fast high-pitched

 Calls low-pitched, raucous, varied, often in series of 3 (R).